French Louisianians: Mobile Alabama, the Athens of the South

-In 1844, a Northern visitor described the diversity and beauty of Mobile:
+In 1844, a Northern visitor described the city of Mobile as such:

 "...clerks of all shapes and sizes, white and red haired men, staid thinking men and brainless flops.
-Here goes a staid, demeure-faced priest and behind him is a dashing gambler...
+Here goes a staid, demeure-faced priest and behind him is a dashing gambler ...
 Here is a sailor just on shore with a pocket full of rocks ready for devilment of any kind and there is a beggar in rags.
 Pretty Creoles, pale-faced sewing girls, painted vice, big-headed and little-headed men, tall anatomies and short Falstaffs... a great country this is and make no mistake."

-All levels of Mobile's classes and society engaged in a frantic pursuit of pleasure.
-For those of the elite class, life seemed to be a swirl of balls, parties, and parades.
-Mobile abounded with private social clubs, gentlemen's clubs, militia units, and other organizations that sponsored balls.
-A January 8 ball to commemorate the Battle of New Orleans was a great favorite.
-Cotillion balls staged by private clubs were also popular.
+Mobile was known for its society life.
+The town was home to a number of social clubs, gentlemen's clubs, militia units, and other organizations that sponsored balls.
+A January 8 ball to commemorate the Battle of New Orleans was among the highlights of the social season, as were Cotillion balls staged by private clubs.

-All Mobilians regardless of their origin enjoyed horse races.
+Spectating and betting on horse races was an especially common pastime in 19th -entury Mobile and popular across all social class of society.
 The Mobile Jockey Club offered Mobilians the ability to place a bet on their favorite steeds.
 Cockfighting also became popular during the 1840s and 1850s.

-Like New Orleans, Mobile prided itself on its vibrant theater arts.
-Blacks attended Mobile's theaters, and Mobilians were treated to various plays and works by Shakespeare, contemporary comedies, and farce shows.
+Like New Orleans, Mobile was home to the theater industry.
+Black people attended Mobile's theaters, and Mobilians were able to experience various plays and works by Shakespeare, contemporary comedies, and farce shows.

 Mardi Gras became of great importance as mystic societies began putting on masked parades with bands, floats, and horses after members attended grand balls.
 Elaborate floats depicted images of the ancient world.
 In 1841 Cowbellion's floats of Greek gods were described as "one of the most gorgeous and unique spectacles that was ever beheld in modern times."

 The Catholic community of primarily French Creole descent remained numerous and influential.
 In 1825, the Catholic community began the 15-year construction of the Cathedral of the Immaculate Conception.
 For most of the antebellum era, friction between Protestants and Catholics was practically non-existent.

 The Creoles of Mobile built a Catholic school run by and for Creoles.
 Mobilians supported several literary societies, numerous book stores, and number of book and music publishers.

-Arkansas people of mixed French/Indigenous ancestry
+Arkansas Creoles

 The Quapaw Bathhouse, State of Arkansas.